stacknerd/ioBroker.msghub/docs/plugins/README.md

 This repository currently ships only a small set of built-in plugins:

+- `IngestRandomChaos` (demo/load generator ingest plugin)
 - `EngageSendTo` (control plane via ioBroker `sendTo`)
 - `NotifyStates` (writes notifications to ioBroker states)
 - `NotifyDebug` (debug notifier)

-There are no built-in `Ingest...` or `Bridge...` plugins yet.
-The core supports these plugin families, and you can add your own.
+There are no built-in `Bridge...` plugins yet.
+The core supports this plugin family, and you can add your own.

 ## Plugin families (concept): `Ingest` / `Notify` / `Bridge` / `Engage`